 ALIPR?

 ALIPR stands for Automatic Linguistic Indexing of Pictures (Real Time), its been developed by Penn State University professors and makes it possible to automatically tag images with keywords, rather than having a person manually label the photos.
-This could be quite an interesting one for sites like Flickr and Zooomr, whose users use tags extensively to catagorise their pictures.
-The vocabulary is fairly limited at the moment and it doesn’t always get it right but if you try uploading a picture it doesn’t do a bad job although with the current limited vocabulary it has a pretty good chance of getting a few correct tags.
+This could be quite an interesting one for sites like and , whose users use tags extensively to catagorise their pictures.
+The vocabulary is fairly limited at the moment and it doesn’t always get it right but if you try it doesn’t do a bad job although with the current limited vocabulary it has a pretty good chance of getting a few correct tags.
 You’ll notice when uploading that it says at the top…

 ‘ALIPR is like a child trying to learn about the world.
 Please help us to teach ALIPR’